 Immigrants add $1.6 trillion to the economy each year.
 Of that, $35 billion is a net benefit to the companies and communities where they live.
-The rest (97.8 percent) of that growth returns to the immigrant workers as wages.
-They repatriate $25 billion back to family members in Mexico.
-They spend the rest in America.
+The rest is earned and spent by immigrant workers.

 Between 2000 and 2013, the number of native-born workers fell by 1.3 million.
 Studies show that they left the workforce.
 Many older workers retired or went on disability.
 Younger workers went back to school.
 During that same period, the number of working immigrants rose by 5.3 million.
 That's out of 16 million immigrants who arrived in America.

 According to the National Research Council, immigrants cost the U.S. government between $11.4 billion and $20.2 billion each year.
 They use that much more in services than they pay in taxes.
 On the other hand, they cost the government less than native-born Americans with similar education and work histories.

 Immigrants in the workforce pay taxes into Social Security and Medicare.
 It improves the age dependency ratio or the number of working people who support the nation's senior population.
 The ratio is worsening because the native-born population is aging.
 There aren't as many in the working-age population to support them.
 As more immigrants enter the workforce, the age dependency ratio improves.

 According to studies, immigrant women are also more likely to have children.
 In 2016, 7.4% of foreign-born women gave birth, while only 5.9% of American-born women did.
 The higher birth rate of immigrants helps support the current working population when they retire.

 President Trump’s “America First” policy and national security concerns have resulted in tightening of restrictions around both illegal and legal immigration.
 Whether the new policies are good or bad for the country is really up for debate.

 What is clear, though, is that U.S. immigration policies need comprehensive reforms.